XBLDev/fccciRedevelopment/README.md

 Code for the coming updated fccci: http://fccci.org.au/au/, code base for user auth and routing: https://github.com/XBLDev/ReactJSNodejsAuthRouterv4

+Comment 27/10/2017, 6:40 pm:

+The cause of the previous error caused by switching language is: the menu items get a newsTitle property passed by the Menu, which get the newsTitle based on the current Language in the render loop by selecting the title field of each item in the list of news, which causes a problem because every time it switches the language, what happens is that since the language is already changed say from Eng to Ch, it wants the menu items to render the Ch titles, but the list of news needs to load new data from backend before it can get Ch titles, and since the menu items can't find Ch titles, or rather get a non-defined Ch title from Menu because it can only find Eng titles, it returns an error.

+The user Auth is back, the UI style is still the material UI used by the base code, so the style is a bit in-consistent with the rest of the page, but since the material UI is the def better looking style it might worth considering changing to material UI.
+The header UI might need re-work so the username won't cause the entire UI to collapse.

 Comment 26/10/2017, 4:24 pm:

 The menu items on the right hand side can now use language based on language setting switching between